krondorl/krondorl.github.io/the-javascript-hype/book.md

 var isItChristmas = false;
 ```

-null.
 The standard null value.
 Note that it is case sensitive.

 ```
 var foo = null;
 ```

-undefined: this means that the variable doesn't have an assiegned value.
+Undefined: this means that the variable doesn't have an assiegned value.

 ```
 var x;
 ```

 Number.
+Can be integer or floating point.

 ```
 var personAge = 55;
 var pi = 3.1415;
 ```

 String.
-"Howdy"
+One or more characters in a sequence.

 ```
 var personName = "Albert Einstein";